kyhoon/yearn-data/lp-strategies/README.md

 The `observables` are the daily token price, reserve, and volume for each token, which leads to a total of 3 x 16 = 48 columns.
-The `targets` are the estimated daily returns for each token pool, which was calculated by the following:
+The `targets` are the estimated daily returns for each token pool, which were calculated by the following:

 ![formula](./formula.png)